PlaidWeb/publ-site/content/manual/Entry file format.md

 extension it will just render as plain HTML, but with a `.md` extension it will render as [Markdown](https://en.wikipedia.org/wiki/Markdown).

-Publ supports [GitHub-flavored markdown](https://guides.github.com/features/mastering-markdown/), specifically via [Misaka](http://misaka.61924.nl) (which in turn uses [Hoedown](https://github.com/hoedown/hoedown) — my, Earth certainly is full of things!).
+Publ supports [GitHub-flavored markdown](https://guides.github.com/features/mastering-markdown/), specifically via [Misaka](http://misaka.61924.nl) (which in turn uses [Hoedown](https://github.com/hoedown/hoedown "My, Earth certainly is full of things!")).

 Code highlighting uses the [Pygments](http://pygments.org) library, which supports [a rather large list of syntaxes](http://pygments.org/docs/lexers/).